reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 Finally, we'll update `<AddPostForm>` to dispatch the `addNewPost` thunk instead of the old `postAdded` action.
 Since this is another API call to the server, it will take some time and _could_ fail.
 The `addNewPost()` thunk will automatically dispatch its `pending/fulfilled/rejected` actions to the Redux store, which we're already handling.

-We _could_ track the request status in `postsSlice` using a second loading enum if we wanted to.
+We _could_ track the request status in `postsSlice` using a second loading union type if we wanted to.
 But, for this example let's keep the loading state tracking limited to the component, to show what else is possible.

 It would be good if we can at least disable the "Save Post" button while we're waiting for the request, so the user can't accidentally try to save a post twice.
 If the request fails, we might also want to show an error message here in the form, or perhaps just log it to the console.